w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 in the session or request to guess at the user's intent.

 Guessing at the user's intention might vary depending on many different things.
-For example, user's might expect a different default currency on a website intended for use in Germany than on one intended for use in Switzerland, even if both are localized into German.
+For example, users might expect a different default currency on a website intended for use in Germany than on one intended for use in Switzerland, even if both are localized into German.